 In spite of the early mornings, we thoroughly enjoyed every minute.
 New York welcomed us and impressed us with friendliness, cleanliness and a feeling of safety not always experienced on previous visits.
 I’m so glad we got reacquainted!
 And of course there was an abundance of pizza, cheesecake and coffee to soothe the weary soul. :)

 Thank you so much for visiting!
 Much more New York to come.
 We hope you are all well and will enjoy coming along for the ride!

 Hello, dear friends!

-Wishing you a beautiful week!
+Wishing you all a very happy and fulfilling week!